vishwajit-1112/Basic-Bank-App/README.md

-#Basic Bank App
+# Basic Bank App

-A new Flutter project.
+A new Flutter project Banking App for the Internship offered by The Sparks Foundation.